 How can you find out if you are shadow banned on Instagram?

 You are probably asking yourself, if you are getting less like on instagram because you are shadow banned, too?
-Scroll down and you will be able to enter your name and email to make the test right now!
+Here are three simple steps to find out.

 My Two Cents

 For the time being, I sympathize for those with this kind of problem as there isn’t anything you can do to resolve it.
 Instagram itself is fixing this and – hopefully – progress should be on the way.
 The only thing you have right now is to be patient and adapt to improvise your marketing strategy on the platform.
 If you have any questions, please add me on instagram here.

 I’d also like to stress out that even if you’re a victim, it would be in your best interest to avoid ranting or posting something disrespectful.
 I, or if not all, understand your situation, but cursing isn’t going to help your brand get more exposure – it’s going to let your audience see the wrong side of you.
 Remember, only a minority is having this kind of issue, and if you suddenly place a big rant on the platform, most people will just judge you.